 *Syn: Bifidobacterium, Lactobacillu, Vitreoscill, Bacillus Coagulans

-Also known as bee glue, propolis is a resinous mixture produced by honey bees made up of tree buds, beeswax, saliva, sap from flowers, and other compounds to build their hives.
-Bee propolis is well-known for its healing, antibacterial, anti-fungal, anti-inflammatory properties.
+Propolis, also known as bee glue, is a resinous mixture produced by honeybees made up of tree buds, beeswax, saliva, flower sap and other compounds to build their hives.
+Bee propolis is known for its healing, antibacterial, anti-fungal and anti-inflammatory properties.

-Propolis can assist the controlling of oil production, soothing of acne-prone skin, redness, and sensitive skin.
-It also helps protect the skin from free radicals and hydrates skin without leaving a heavy residue, leaving the skin smoother and softer.
+Propolis can help control oil production, soothe acne-prone skin, redness and sensitive skin.
+It also helps protect the skin from free radicals and hydrates the skin without leaving a heavy residue, leaving the skin smoother and softer.

-Resveratrol is a naturally occurring potent antioxidant and a type of polyphenol that can be found in grapes, berries (such as cranberries, blueberries and mulberries), peanuts, pistachios and dark chocolate.
+Resveratrol is a naturally occurring potent antioxidant and a type of polyphenol found in grapes, berries (such as cranberries, blueberries and mulberries), peanuts, pistachios and dark chocolate.

-Resveratrol has been shown to fight against free radicals, fungal attacks, UV radiation, signs of aging, and inflammation.
-It has rejuvenating power to improve uneven skin tone, rough texture, fine lines, wrinkles, hyperpigmentation, dryness, and radiance.
+Resveratrol has been shown to fight free radicals, fungal infections, UV radiation, signs of aging and inflammation.
+It has a rejuvenating power and improves uneven skin tone, rough texture, fine lines, wrinkles, hyperpigmentation, dryness, and radiance.

-Retinoids are an umbrella term for any synthetic vitamin A and retinol is one of many different types of retinoids.
-Retinoids help in improving cell turnover and collagen production, reducing the appearance of wrinkles, dark spots, acne scars, minimizing enlarged pores, and refining skin texture.
+Retinoids are an umbrella term for any synthetic vitamin A, and retinol is one of many different types of retinoids.
+Retinoids help improve cell turnover and collagen production, reduce the appearance of wrinkles, dark spots and acne scars, minimize enlarged pores and refine skin texture.

-When using a retinoid-based product, you may experience a few weeks of dryness, flakiness, irritation, acne breakout during the purge phase — which refers to your skin's reaction to a specific active ingredient that triggers cell turnover.
+When using a retinoid-based product, you may experience dryness, flaky skin, irritation and acne breakouts for a few weeks during the purge phase - this is your skin's reaction to a specific ingredient that triggers cell turnover.

-It’s best to opt for your night skin care routine and wear moisturizer and sunscreen the next morning and avoid using retinoids and an AHA at same time as it may irritate your skin or lead to negative reactions.
+It's best to opt for your nighttime skincare routine and apply moisturizer and sunscreen the next morning, and avoid using retinoids and AHA at the same time, as this can irritate your skin or cause negative reactions.